-Chapter V GDPR lays down the rules under which transfer of personal data outside the EEA make take place.
-Blockchain technology will often involve international data transfer, in particular when information are shared across nodes that are based outside of the UE.
-These nodes are neither necessarily chosen or vetted, such as in public blockchains which may raise compliance concerns.
+Chapter V GDPR lays down the rules under which transfer of personal data outside the EEA may take place.
+Blockchain technology often involves international data transfers, in particular when data is shared across nodes that are based outside of the EU.
+These nodes are neither necessarily chosen or vetted, such as in public blockchains, which may raise compliance concerns.
 Nevertheless, any transfer of personal data outside of the EU has to comply with the provisions of Chapter V GDPR.
-Controller should be aware of these obligations and identify transfers as well as relevant mechanisms to facilitate these data flows.
-As an example, controller could incorporate standards contractual clauses in any existing contract that should be signed before being accepted as a node.
+Controllers should identify these transfers as well as the relevant mechanisms to allow these data flows.
+As an example, a controller could incorporate standard contractual clauses in any existing contract that should be signed before being accepted as a node.

 In any case, ensuring a proper application of the data transfers requirements should be addressed from the design of blockchain activities.
-A privacy by design architecture may help assess compliance obligations.
+A data protection by design architecture may help assess compliance obligations.

 Data protection by design and by default